Slicing Unbalanced Optimal Transport: Introduction

-\textbf{(Unbalanced) Optimal Transport.} Optimal transport has been chosen as a loss function in various ML applications.
-OT defines a distance between two positive measures of same mass $\al$ and $\be$ (\ie~$m(\al)=m(\be)$) by moving the mass of $\al$ toward the mass of $\be$ with least possible effort.
-The mass equality can nevertheless be hindering by imposing a normalization of $\al$ and $\be$ to enforce $m(\al) = m(\be)$, which is potentially spurious and makes the problem less interpretable.
-In recent years, OT has then been extended to settings where measures have different masses, leading to the \emph{unbalanced OT} (UOT) framework \cite{liero2018optimal, kondratyev2016fitness, chizat2018unbalanced}.
+\textbf{(Unbalanced) Optimal Transport.} Optimal transport (OT) has been frequently chosen as a loss function to align objects.
+OT defines a distance between two positive measures $\al$ and $\beta$ of the same mass ($m(\al)=m(\be)$) by moving the mass of $\al$ toward the mass of $\be$ with the least possible effort.
+However, in some applications, the mass equality constraint is not satisfied, \ie, $m(\al) \neq m(\be)$.
+It can still be enforced by a re-normalization of the mass, which is potentially spurious and makes the problem less interpretable.
+This setting has motivated the development of a new OT framework, called \emph{unbalanced OT} (UOT), that can naturally compare measures of different masses by softly relaxing the mass conservation constraints \citep{kondratyev2016fitness, liero2018optimal, chizat2018unbalanced}.
 An appealing outcome of this new OT variant is its robustness to outliers which is achieved by discarding them before transporting $\al$ to $\be$.
-UOT has been useful for many theoretical and practical applications, e.g. theory of deep learning \cite{chizat2018global,rotskoff2019global}, biology \cite{schiebinger2019optimal, demetci2022scotv2} and domain adaptation \cite{fatras21a}.
-We refer to~\cite{sejourne2022unbalanced} for an extensive survey of UOT.
-Computing OT requires to solve a linear program whose complexity is cubical in the number $n$ of samples ($\mathcal{O}(n^3 \log n)$).
-Besides, accurately estimating OT distances through empirical disributions is challenging as OT suffers from the curse of dimension~\cite{dudley1969speed}.
-A common workaround is to rely on OT variants with lower complexities and better statistical properties.
-Among the most popular, we can list entropic OT~\cite{cuturi2013sinkhorn}, minibatch OT~\cite{fatras2019learning} and sliced OT~\cite{radon20051,bonneel2015sliced}.
-In this paper, we will focus on the latter.
+UOT has been useful for many theoretical and practical applications, \eg, theory of deep learning \citep{chizat2018global,rotskoff2019global}, biology \citep{schiebinger2019optimal, demetci2022scotv2} and domain adaptation \citep{fatras21a}.
+We refer to~\citep{sejourne2022unbalanced} for an extensive survey of UOT.
+Computing UOT requires to solve a linear program whose complexity is cubical in the number $n$ of samples ($\mathcal{O}(n^3 \log n)$) \citep{pele2009fast,peyre2019computational}.
+Besides, accurately estimating UOT distances through empirical distributions is challenging as they suffer from the curse of dimension~\citep{dudley1969speed}.
+A common workaround is to rely on variants with lower complexities and better statistical properties.
+Among the most popular, we can list entropic OT~\citep{cuturi2013sinkhorn, pham20a} or minibatch OT~\citep{fatras2019learning, fatras21a}.
+In this paper, we focus on developing sliced UOT approaches.